tldr-pages/tldr/pages/osx/SafeEjectGPU.md

 `SafeEjectGPU gpus`

-- List apps using a specified GPU:
+- List apps using a GPU:

 `SafeEjectGPU gpuid {{GPU_ID}} apps`

-- Get the status of a specified GPU:
+- Get the status of a GPU:

 `SafeEjectGPU gpuid {{GPU_ID}} status`

-- Eject a specified GPU:
+- Eject a GPU:

 `SafeEjectGPU gpuid {{GPU_ID}} Eject`

-- Launch an app on a specified GPU:
+- Launch an app on a GPU:

 `SafeEjectGPU gpuid {{GPU_ID}} LaunchOnGPU {{path/to/App.app}}`